Checkoff

-A checkoff or check-off is a bookkeeping mechanism that provides for regular payment of an obligation such as union dues.
-The same term is used to refer to a tax on sales of agricultural goods that finance a generic commodity marketing program; one example is the commodity checkoff programs mandated by the United States Department of Agriculture to promote sales of milk, beef, soybeans, or sorghum.
-Some US states offer income tax checkoffs to contribute voluntarily to various state programs.
+A checkoff or check-off is a bookkeeping mechanism that provides for regular payment of an obligation, typically referring to the collection of union dues via a deduction from a worker's paycheck by an employer.
+It can also refer to an optional selection on a tax return to instruct that a portion of one's income tax be used for a specific purpose, such as the Presidential Election Campaign Fund.
+The same term is also used to refer to a mandatory tax on sales of agricultural goods (paid by the producer) which finances a generic commodity marketing and research program; one example is the commodity checkoff programs mandated by the United States Department of Agriculture to promote sales and research of milk, beef, soybeans, or sorghum.
+The Got Milk? advertising campaign is one well known example of an initiative funded by these checkoff assessments.